linked-db/linked-ql/README.md

 SQL and SQL databases have a **capability problem.**
 Modern applications built around them have to wade through layers of **external tooling** as a consequence.
-(For example, need relational queries and realtime data? → ORMs + GraphQL layers.)
+(For example, need relational queries and realtime data? → ORMs + GraphQL layers, for a start.)

 Rather than extend that layer with yet another prosthetic arm for a missing limb in SQL, **LinkedQL extends SQL itself** to close the gaps at their level — **syntax gaps at the language layer**, and **runtime problems at the runtime layer.**